 BOARD OF DIRECTORS

-- Composition.
-The Board of Directors shall consist of not less than nine nor more than twenty-five members, including the President and Chief Executive Officer, as determined by the Board.
+(a) Composition.
+The Board of Directors shall consist of not less than nine nor more than twenty-seven members, including the Chief Executive Officer, as determined by the Board.
 The members shall be chosen, insofar as possible, to represent the varied interests and areas of expertise and competency that are of concern to TNC.

-- An incoming member who has been appointed to fill a vacant position on the Board may serve until the date of the next annual meeting, and, if then reelected, will be eligible to serve three additional full three-year terms.
+(i) An incoming member who has been appointed by the Board in accordance with Section 8(e) hereof to fill a vacant or soon to be vacant position on the Board may serve until the date of the next annual meeting, and, if then elected, will be eligible to serve three full three-year terms.

-- At the election of the Board, an outgoing Chair of the Board who has completed his or her third consecutive term as a Board member, and whose service on the Board would otherwise expire, may serve an additional one-year term as a member of the Board;
+(ii) At the election of the Board, an outgoing Chair of the Board who has completed their third consecutive term as a Board member, and whose service on the Board would otherwise expire, may serve an additional one-year term as a member of the Board;

-- The President and Chief Executive Officer’s term on the Board shall be coterminous with his or her service as the President and Chief Executive Officer of TNC.
+(iii) The Chief Executive Officer’s term on the Board shall be coterminous with their service as the Chief Executive Officer of TNC; and

 COMMITTEES; SUB-COMMITTEES, ADVISORY COUNCILS